codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 }
 ```

-### 13. Run the app in the Simulator on the Canvas live preview to see the counter working
+### 13. Run the app in the Canvas live preview or the simulator to see this working

 ![step6](assets/cookie_clicker_swiftui/step6.gif)